NSuer/User_Interface_Project_2/README.md

 # User_Interface_Project_2

+# TO-DO
+- A title for the project, your names, and a link to your project write up.
+(In the GUI)
+- A graphic to indicate where this UI would reside on the physical smart object.
+(In the GUI)
+- An info button that, when clicked, explains the controls for simulating the object's use.
+(In the GUI) - William
+- In the documentation
+  -  Create a list of the controls you are including in this UI, the indicators you want display, and how these connect to the design goals you captured.
+(Label level 0)
+  -  Demo video
+- Levels 2-4 and beyond:
+  - fake voice commands - Owen
+  - adding and editing lights - Nate
+  - Scenarios
+  - Day Play through

 # Helpful Commands
 - npm run deploy - This will build and deploy the github page public website
 - npm run dev - runs site locally